mgeragh018/FoodPrepApp/README.md

 Set Up Your API Key:

 You will need to set up 2 variables with your own API Key.

-In app.js : Here is were you can find the variables to update.
+In app.js : Here is were you can find the variables to update:

 1. function fetchRecipeIdeas()
     const apiKey = 'YOUR-APIKEY';  // Replace with your actual OpenAI API key